Accurate method for ultralight axion CMB and matter power spectra: Effective Method for s

 The same comparison is carried out for the perturbation variables in Fig.~\ref{fig:perturbation_EFA} after the fiducial switch $m/H_* = 10$ for the same $k$-modes as in Fig.~\ref{fig:perturbation_ETA}.
 For the superhorizon mode (left panels), small differences in $u_\ax$ come mostly from the modeling of the \EFA\ sound speed $c_\ax^2$ but the overall impact on the dynamically relevant density perturbation is negligible.
 On these scales, the synchronous gauge $v_\ax$ reflects tiny deviations from free-fall, where $v_\ax=0$, due to the finite pressure perturbation as $k\rightarrow 0$.
 For $\shear$, the main error initially is the matching error due to the visible oscillations in $\ETA$ at ${\cal O}(H/m)^2$ which do not track the mean of the KG system.
 Since $\shear$ is dynamically sourced by density fluctuations according to Eq.~(\ref{eq:perturbedEinstein}), this main error evolves away.
 The curvature $\etaT$ remains properly conserved under both \ETA\ and \EFA.

 For the subhorizon mode, there are also matching and evolution errors.
-In the density and momentum perturbations there are small oscillations in the \ETA\ that are again carried forward by the \EFA.
+In the density and momentum perturbations there are small oscillations in the \ETA\ that cause errors that are carried forward as offsets in the \EFA.
 The fractional errors in the density perturbation are in the regime where the perturbation itself is already highly suppressed (see Fig.~\ref{fig:perfTk_allDM}).
 Notably, $\etaT$ shows only ${\cal O}(H/m)^2$ differences but carries oscillations on a longer time scale.
 These are associated with the acoustic oscillations of the photon-baryon system.
 While the errors that are transferred via the metric remain $(8\pi G \rho_\ax/3H^2){\cal O}(H^2/m^2)$, a later switch time than $m/H_*=10$ is required to achieve better than percent level accuracy for large $f_\DM$, which we will address in detail in the next section.